 Method 2.
 Disable all the firewalls and any anti-virus software temporary

-On pop-up window, click Turn Windows Firewall on or off on the left pane.
+2) On the pop-up window, click Turn Windows Firewall on or off on the left pane.

 Then click OK to save settings.